fchoi0505/Credit_Risk_Analysis/README.md

 ## Overview:

-Using machine learning models as well as oversampling and undersampling algorithms, assess the best model to predict credit risk.
-Because credit risk is an inherently unbalanced classificatin problem, with good loans outnumbering the bad, different algorithms will be created, trained, and evaluated to determine the best model to predict credit risk.
-A dataset from LendingClub, a peer to peer lending services company, will be used to preform the model evaluations.
+Using machine learning models as well as oversampling and undersampling algorithms, are assessed to determine the best model to predict credit risk.
+Because credit risk is an inherently unbalanced classification problem, with good loans outnumbering the bad, different algorithms/models will be created, trained, and evaluated to determine the best model to predict credit risk.
+A dataset from LendingClub, a peer to peer lending services company, will be used to preform the model prediction performance evaluations.

 ## Purpose:

-The following algorithms and machine learning models are created, trained, and evaluated on their prediction performance.
+The following algorithms and machine learning models are created, trained, and evaluated for their prediction performance.
 Since credit risk is an inherently unbalanced classification problem, the imbalanced-learn and scikit-learn libraries are used to build and evaluate the models to predict credit risk.

 * Oversampling the data using the RandomOverSampler algorithm